Invergordon Port

 It is a short walk of around 10 minutes to reach Invergordon town centre from the cruise ship gangway.

-A small number of cruise ships in 2023 will be berthing at Saltburn Pier.
+A small number of cruise ships berth at Saltburn Pier.
 This is a long wooden pier located just outside Invergordon in the small village of Saltburn.

 Cruise ship guests are not permitted to walk along the pier so shuttle buses are provided to take guests and crew into the small town of Invergordon.
 The transfer takes around 5 minutes.